 Proverbs 27:17...As Iron Sharpens Iron So Must One Man Sharpen Another

-Birds inside aircraft hangars create huge safety, contamination, and operational problems.
-Droppings damage sensitive equipment, nesting interferes with inspections, and birds near active aircraft are a serious FAA safety concern.
+Bird activity inside aircraft hangars creates safety, contamination, and operational issues.
+Droppings can damage sensitive equipment, nesting interferes with inspections, and birds near active aircraft are a serious risk.

 This customer is a private jet charter company near Columbia Missouri and they had birds making nests inside the hangar causing insulation damage in the ceiling and droppings on multi million dollar aircraft